 3. Control over the resources enabled important women of the Mughal household to commission buildings and gardens.

-4. The throbbing centre of Shahajanabad, was the bazaar of Chandni Chowk which was designed by Jahanara.
+4. The throbbing center of Shahajanabad, was the bazaar of Chandni Chowk which was designed by Jahanara.

-5. Gulbadan Begum, the daughter of Babar and Humayun sister who wrote Humayun-nama, depicting the glimpse of the domestic world of Mughals.
+5. Gulbadan Begum, the daughter of Babar and Humayun's sister who wrote Humayun-nama, depicting a glimpse of the domestic world of Mughals.